-Step 19-Add the amounts on lines 19, 20a, and 20b.
+Step 19 - Add the amounts on lines 19, 20a, and 20b.
 Write the total on line 21.
-Make your check for this amount payable to "Hawaii State Tax Collector."
-Attach your check to the return, and send both the return and check to your district tax office (see front cover for mailing addresses).
+Make your check or money order for this amount payable to "Hawaii State Tax Collector" in U.S. dollars drawn on any U.S. bank.
+Also complete Form VP-1, Tax Payment Voucher.
+Attach both your check or money order and Form VP-1 where indicated on the front of the return.
+Send the return to your district tax office (see front cover for mailing addresses).
 DO NOT SEND CASH.